-- 2007.5.2.1 For Olympic Winter Games and FIS World Championships - all Jury members - The decision requires a majority of all voting members of the Jury, not just of those present. - Written minutes are to be kept of all meetings and decisions of the Jury and signed by each individual member of the Jury, with each individual vote on decisions recorded.
-They must be verified by the Chair of the Jury and written in at least one official language of FIS. - The minutes must be written in at least one of the FIS languages (English, French or German). - In cases where an immediate decision must be made and it is not possible to convene the entire Jury, each member of the Jury has the right, prior to or during the competition, to make decisions which according to the rules per se are reserved to the Jury as a whole; but only provisionally with the obligation to have the decision confirmed by the Jury as soon as possible.
+- 2007.5.1 The Chair of the Jury conducts the meetings, has a vote and also has the deciding vote in case of a tie. - 2007.5.2 Every decision requires a majority of all members of the Jury, not just of those present. - 2007.5.3 Written minutes are to be kept of all meetings and decisions of the Jury and signed by each individual member of the Jury, with each individual vote on decisions recorded.
+They must be verified by the Chair of the Jury and written in at least one official language of FIS. - 2007.5.4 The minutes must be written in at least one of the FIS languages (English, French or German). - 2007.5.5 In cases where an immediate decision must be made and it is not possible to convene the entire Jury, each member of the Jury has the right, prior to or during the competition, to make decisions which according to the rules per se are reserved to the Jury as a whole; but only provisionally with the obligation to have the decision confirmed by the Jury as soon as possible.